Vicarage Rd Cemetery

 Their sister Elizabeth Amelia 1821.

-John 1780 married Sarah nee Claridge.
-He was the son of William 1749 and father to a line of theatrical Tearles one of whom was Sir Godfrey Tearle, the movie and Shakespearean actor.
+John 1780 and Sarah nee Claridge, whose children were all born in Leighton Buzzard.
+John was a member of the 2nd Dragoon Guards and father to a line of theatrical Tearles one of whom was Sir Godfrey Tearle, the movie and Shakespearean actor.
+He was also the father of many sons who joined the Royal Marines – at least four that I know of.
 Thomas 1847, the railway engine driver, married Mary Bowler.
 Their daughter is Alice Mary 1868 and their son is Arthur Fred Elliott T 1877.
 He married Annie Hodges and their daughter Florence Mary 1905 is featured on their headstone.

 Joseph 1797 and Maria nee Millings.
 Joseph was the son of William 1769 and Sarah nee Clark, and grandson of Joseph 1737.
-Mildred Annie 1884 is their grand-daughter, the daughter of Ann Elizabeth 1859 who was the daughter of Abel 1833 and Sarah nee Davis, son of Joseph 1797 and Maria nee Millings.
+Mildred Annie 1884 is their grand-daughter, the daughter of Ann Elizabeth 1859 and grand-daughter of Abel 1833 (and Sarah nee Davis) who was a son of Joseph 1797 and Maria nee Millings.